magentabusiness/magentabusiness.github.io/docs/edge/use-cases/data-filtering-traffic-reduce.md

 ---
 layout: docwithnav-edge
 title: Data filtering and traffic reduce
-description: ThingsBoard Edge use case #2
+description: IoT Hub Edge use case #2

 provisionDevicesEdge:
     0:
         image: https://img.thingsboard.io/edge/use-cases/data-filtering/provision-devices-item-1.png
-        title: 'Log in to your ThingsBoard <b>Edge</b> instance and navigate to the "Devices" page.'
+        title: 'Log in to your IoT Hub <b>Edge</b> instance and navigate to the "Devices" page.'
     1:
         image: https://img.thingsboard.io/edge/use-cases/data-filtering/provision-devices-item-2.png
         title: 'Click on the ("+") icon located in the top right corner.
 Then, click "Add new device" button.'